YinJC/uk-tex-faq/FAQ-minitoc.md

----
-layout: page
-title: Table of contents, etc., per chapter
+# Table of contents, etc., per chapter
----

 The common style, of a ''small'' table of contents for each part, chapter, or even section, is supported by the [`minitoc`](http://ctan.org/pkg/minitoc)